vitorgalvao/tiny-feed-scripts/README.md

-# Collection of small scripts to create RSS feeds
+# Collection of small scripts to generate RSS feeds

 These are mostly ready to run.
 The only thing you need to change is the `rss_file` line, to indicate where the feed should be saved.